MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - cannot use a NAT Gateway as a Bastion host
     ![bastion](pic/bastion.png)
 - VPC **endpoints**
-	- enables you to privately connect your VPC to supported AWS services powered by Private Link
+	- enables you to **privately connect your VPC to supported AWS services** powered by Private Link
-	- Instances in VPC do not require public IP addresses to communicate with resources in the service
+	- Instances in VPC **do not require public IP addresses** to communicate with resources in the service
 	- traffic between VPC and the other service **does not leave the Amazon network**
-	- endpoints are virtual devices that are horizontally scaled, redundant and highly available VPC components
+	- endpoints are virtual devices that are **horizontally scaled, redundant and highly available** VPC components
 	- cannot configure an inter-region VPC endpoint directly (use VPC peering instead)
 	- VPC **endpoint policy** is an IAM resource policy attached to an endpoint for controlling access from the endpoint to the specified service
 	   - You can modify the endpoint policy attached to your endpoint and add or remove the route tables used by the endpoint
-	   - if you want to allow traffic to a service (e.g. S3 bucket), you need to specify the policy for the service, not the VPC itself
+	   - if you want to allow traffic to a service (e.g. S3 bucket), you need to specify the policy **for the service**, not the VPC itself
 	- **interface endpoints**
 		- an elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported service
 		- enables connectivity to services powered by AWS Private Link
 		- For each interface endpoint, only one subnet per Availability Zone can be selected
-	- supports TCP traffic only
+		- supports **TCP** traffic only
 	- **gateway endpoints**
 			- like a NAT gateway
 			- a target for a specified route in the route table, used for traffic destined to a supported AWS service